Home › Introduction

 Chemistry is a fascinating and important subject, and it is at the heart of life and everything around us.
 For this reason, it is often called "the central science."
 The processes in our brains involve chemical reactions.
 Chemical reactions convert the food that we eat into molecules for building tissue and providing energy.
 The clothes we wear, houses we live in, and vehicles that transport us are made of natural and synthetic chemical materials.
 The earth under our feet is comprised of rocks, minerals, and soil - all of which can be appreciated on a chemical basis.
 Taxol, found in the Pacific Yew tree of the Northwest's ancient forests and whose structure is shown to the right, is an example of a molecule that has helped the lives of many by its activity as an anticancer agent.
 The basis for the medicinal action of Taxol rests upon chemistry.

 The Department of Chemistry at Pacific Lutheran University is well-equipped to help you understand the many facets of chemistry in our lives.
 The PLU chemistry faculty has expertise in all of the major disciplines of chemistry: organic, analytical, physical, inorganic, polymer, and biochemistry.
+Our department has been nationally-certified by the American Chemical Society since 1964.
 Our curriculum will prepare you for a job or for graduate study toward an advanced degree.
 An undergraduate degree in chemistry provides you with valuable thinking skills and practical training, whether your interests lie purely in chemistry, a related scientific field, or in an area you might think has nothing to do with chemistry (but almost certainly does!).

 Our laboratory facilities in Rieke Science Center are uniquely suited to close interactions between faculty and students.
-Introductory courses use the Open Laboratory, an airy space in which students conduct experiments at almost any time during the week that is convenient for them.
-Students from various courses interact and learn from each other in the Open Laboratory, while faculty provide expert guidance and advice along the way.
+Introductory courses use the Open Laboratory, an airy space in which students conduct experiments with faculty during scheduled laboratory sections.
+Students interact and learn with each other during their laboratory section, with faculty providing expert guidance and advice along the way.
 Meanwhile, students at the perimeter of the laboratory use computers for some of their experiments, coursework, and research.

 The PLU chemistry faculty is significantly involved in professional matters of local, national, and international relevance, as well.
-Members of our department volunteer at the national and local level with the American Chemical Society, work with citizen's and governmental technical advisory groups, volunteer with K-12 chemistry education, sponsor professional development experiences for public school teachers, organize professional meetings, and author research articles and books.
+Members of our department volunteer at the national and local level with the American Chemical Society, work with citizen's and governmental technical advisory groups, volunteer with K-12 chemistry education, organize professional meetings, and author research articles and books.

 All of this is to say that we invite you to study chemistry at PLU.
-Get to know the faculty, facilities, and curriculum.
+We welcome you to get to know our faculty, facilities, and curriculum.
 Start to probe the marvels of chemistry that undergird all of the world around you.
 If you have any questions about our program, please don't hesitate to contact the Chair.